 Thes synaptic vesicles are capable of storing the neurotransmitter and hormones and enzymes are stored in the secretory vesicles.
-These are used whenever necessary in order to release into the bloodstream and to make cell walls in plants, fungi, and certain kinds of bacteria.
+These are used whenever necessary to release into the bloodstream and to make cell walls in plants, fungi, and certain kinds of bacteria.

 There two different types, they are:

 These vesicles are involved in the storage of neurotransmitters and are located at the region of presynaptic terminals of a neuron.
-In the situation where the signal reaches the neuron end that is at the axon terminal these vesicles fuse with the cell membrane in order to release the neurotransmitter.
+In the situation where the signal reaches the neuron end that is at the axon terminal these vesicles fuse with the cell membrane to release the neurotransmitter.
 Due to this fusion the synaptic junction forms thus the neurotransmitters cross this junction and bind to the other cell with the help of a receptor.

 Working of Synaptic Vesicles:

-The secretory vesicles release the proteins or other molecules that are stimulated by a hormonal or nervous signal.
+The secretory vesicles release proteins or other molecules that are stimulated by a hormonal or nervous signal.

-In order to spill its contents into the target cell, the membrane of the vesicles can fuse with them.
+To spill its contents into the target cell, the membrane of the vesicles can fuse with them.

 The membrane of the vesicles is then added to the target cell and transfers the content.

-Example: The membrane at the nerve terminal of the nerve cell is triggered by impulse in order to fuse with the secretory vesicles.
-This leads to the formation of the synaptic cleft, it is the gap in between the nerve endings to release the neurotransmitters.
+Example: The membrane at the nerve terminal of the nerve cell is triggered by the impulse to fuse with the secretory vesicles.
+This leads to the formation of the synaptic cleft, which is the gap in between the nerve endings to release the neurotransmitters.
 The cell membrane gets fused with the vesicle to release the proteins and glycoproteins to the exterior of the cell.
 This process is generally known as exocytosis.
 Due to the fusion the area of the cell membrane increases and when the components are re-obtained by the process of endocytosis it gains its normal size.

 Some of the cells are involved in the formation of the molecules such as hormones in the endocrine tissues.
 These hormones are required for the other cells.
 These secreted hormones are stored in the secretory vesicles and whenever required these are released into the bloodstream.

 The vesicles in a cell are involved in the storage and transport of the materials of a cell.
 The secretory vesicles play a major role in the transport of molecules outside the cell.
 These are necessary for the functioning of a healthy organ and tissue.
-These are involved in the transportation of the protein-digesting enzymes to the stomach, these are found at the end of the nerve cell and thus helps in the transport of the neurotransmitters from one nerve cell to another by activating the receptor of the other cell.
+These are involved in the transportation of the protein-digesting enzymes to the stomach, these are found at the end of the nerve cell and thus help in the transport of the neurotransmitters from one nerve cell to another by activating the receptor of the other cell.